brillout/wildcard-api/docs/readme.template.md

   return newTodo;
 };

-// The `context` object is mutable, enabling user sessions.
+// The `context` object is mutable, enabling user authentication:

 server.login = async (userEmail, password) => {
   if (!User.verifyCredentials(userEmail, password)) {
     return { wrongCredentials: true };
   }

   const user = await User.findByEmail(userEmail);

-  // Telefunc persists `context` using a Cookie saved
-  // in the user's browser.
-  context.user = {
+  // Telefunc persists `context`.
+(By using a Cookie saved in the user's browser.) context.user = {
     id: user.id,
     name: user.name,
     email: userEmail,
   };
+  // Now that `context.user` is set (and persisted), subsequent telefunction calls
+  // can use it to get the logged-in user's `id`, `name`, and `email`.
+  // Which is what the `createTodoItem` telefunction above does.
 };

+// Telefunc uses a secret key to create a signature which ensures that the
+// context was set by the server.
+(Otherwise, a user could change the Cookie
+// and pretend to be another user.) setSecretKey("zv!ku1SZi2AiZb$Pym-o");
 ```

-Features
+Features:

-- TypeScript
+- Authentication.
-- User sessions
+- Programmatic permissions.
-- SSR support
+- SSR support.
+- First-class TypeScript support.
 - Flexible: works with any server framework (Express/Koa/Hapi/Fastify/...), any view library (React/Vue/Angluar/...), any authentication strategy (third-party login, email/password login, password-less email login, ...), any third-party/mobile API strategy (GraphQL/[NQL]()/...).
-- Battle-tested in production at several companies.
-Each release is assailed against a heavy suit of automated tests.
+- Robust: battle-tested in production at several companies, each release is assailed against a heavy suit of automated tests, bugs are fixed promptly and then unit tested.
-- Bugs are fixed promptly.
-All GitHub issues are answered.
-No pesky GitHub issue template: just write down your thoughts.
+- Responsive: all GitHub issues are answered, no pesky GitHub issue template (just write down your thoughts).
 - Simplicity & clarity: simple design, minimal interface, clear error messages, clear documentation.
 - Performance: automatic ETag caching.